techno-user314/suntide/README.md

 - Diff - The change in daylight from yesterday (hrs:mins:secs)
 - More/Less - If the change was positive or negative
 > [!NOTE]
-> Daylight related times are calculated using the U.S. Naval Observeratory's algorithm.
+> Daylight related times are calculated using the U.S. Naval Observeratory's algorithm
+> and are a port of [https://github.com/Triggertrap/sun-js](https://github.com/Triggertrap/sun-js)

 ### The Tides CSV
 ![Screenshot of output for tides spreadsheet](/screenshots/Tide_Output.png)